How to create a website | Targeting | Words | Images | Tricks of the trade

 Almost all the answers

 As a professional writer for many years (more on that, here), I have been through the process countless times.
+I’ve helped big brands make huge amounts of money.
 I know the answers to almost all those questions – and I could take an educated guess about the last two.

 Everything you need to know in one place

-The yourwebsitecourse syllabus will teach you everything you need to create a website, step by step.
+The yourwebsitecourse syllabus teaches you everything you need to create a website, step by step.
 It’s an easy read, although the work will sometimes be hard.
-The pdf is filled with the information no one wants you to know.
+The pdf is filled with information you will not find anywhere else.
 The syllabus will uncover talents you did not know you had.
 And save you a fortune in web developer costs.
 It could even help make you rich.

 But don’t take my word for it.
-Here’s an email from someone who read the yourwebsitecourse syllabus and created a website in WordPress.
+Here’s an email from someone who used the yourwebsitecourse syllabus to create a website in WordPress.

 How’s this for a testimonial?